tLDP/python-tldp/README.rst

 Supported Python versions
 -------------------------
-This package was built and used against Python-2.7.8 (OpenSUS) and Python-2.7.6 (Ubuntu).
-It has been tested (success for test suite) against Python-3.4.1 and lightly used against Python-3.4.1.
+This package was developed against Python-2.7.8 and Python-3.4.1 (on OpenSUSE).
+It has been used on Python-2.7.6 (Ubuntu-14.04) and Python-3.4.2 and Python-2.7.9 (on Debian 8).

+Continuous Integration testing information and coverage can be reviewed at `this project's Travis CI page <https://travis-ci.org/martin-a-brown/python-tldp/>`_.

 Installation